German virus death toll tops 50,000 even as infections sink

 “The increase is simply linked to the fact that the case numbers went up so much,” he said.

+Wieler said there are still a lot of outbreaks at nursing homes — over 900 at present.
+Some homes are better-prepared than others to combat the pandemic, he said.
+There are also large numbers of cases among the over-80s.

-New infections peaked in December.
+Overall, new infections peaked in December.
 On Friday, the Robert Koch Institute reported 17,862 new cases, down from 22,368 a week ago.
 Germany’s total so far is a bit over 2.1 million.
 The number of new cases per 100,000 residents over seven days stood at 115.3, after reaching nearly 200 a month ago.
 It’s still well above the government’s target of a maximum 50.

+There are currently 4,787 COVID-19 patients in intensive care, said Gernot Marx, the head of Germany’s intensive care association, DIVI.

+That is down from a peak of nearly 5,800 on Jan.
+3, he said — “that was the most critical situation, in my opinion, since there has been intensive care in Germany.”
+He added that there has been no sign of a Christmas or new year peak.

 Germany’s current lockdown was extended this week until Feb.
 14 amid concern about the possible impact of virus mutations such as the one first detected in England.